slachitoff/Music-Source-Separation/README.md

 ## Model Overview

 The `model_parameters.pt` file is a PyTorch checkpoint containing the weights of our trained U-Net model.
-This model has been fine-tuned to separate music tracks into vocals, bass, drums, and other instruments with improved accuracy.
+This model has been fine-tuned to separate music tracks into vocals, bass, drums, and other instruments.

 ## Getting Started